 Medication Misuse

 Older adults frequently take multiple prescription and OTC medications and may not be aware of possible interactions or side effects.
-This can lead to accidental misuse, dependence, and drug interactions that may increase the risk of addiction
+This can lead to accidental misuse, dependence, and drug interactions that may increase the risk of addiction.

 Underlying Mental Health Problems